Wednesday, March 22nd

 How many times have you had to step up to bat and deal with your wet basement?
 For some homeowners, once is enough.
 Customers with recurring wet basement problems often call us after several attempts at DIY cleanups, using buckets, shop-vacs and short-term fixes.
 It gets old pretty fast, they tell us.

-Don't let your basement get in the way of baseball - whether it's watching your Little Leaguer or the first MLB game on April 2nd.
+Don't let a flood, leak or excess humidity keep you from enjoying your basement this spring.
 Find your local certified Basement Systems contractor today to find out if and how your basement is vulnerable and how to fix it.